Yukaghir people: Subethnic groups

+Modern Yukaghirs are thought to be descendants of the late Neolithic Ymyyakhtakh culture.

 The 13 tribes that once constituted the Yukaghir group are: Vadul-Alais, Odul, Chuvan, Anaoul, Lavren, Olyuben, Omok, Penjin, Khodynts, Khoromoy, Shoromboy, Yandin, and Yandyr.

 The surviving three tribes are the Odul of Nelemnoe, the Vadul of Andryushkino and the Chuvan of the Anadyr river area.
 Of the extinct groups, the most important were the Khodynts, the Anaoul (both of the Anadyr River area), and the Omok (north of the Chuvan).
-Sometimes the Chuvan are considered a separate tribe.
+Sometimes the Chuvan are considered a separate people.
 The Chuvantsy language has been extinct since the early 20th century.
 In 2002, 1,087 identified themselves as Chuvan compared to more than 1,300 in 1989.
 The Vadul are mainly involved in reindeer herding while the Odul (Kogime) are mostly hunter-gatherers.
 The Vadul are also known as Tundra Yukaghir.
 The Odul are also known as Taiga Yukaghir or Kolyma Yukaghir.
 The Vadul and Odul languages are as different as German is from Dutch.
 Both are nearing extinction, and Odul is in a much weaker state compared to Vadul.
 In the 1989 census, more than 700 of the Yukaghirs identified as Vadul while fewer than 400 were Odul.

 The Yukaghir are one of the oldest peoples in North-Eastern Asia.
 Originally they lived over a huge territory from Lake Baikal to the Arctic Ocean.
 By the time of the first encounter with Russians, Yukaghir were divided into twelve tribes with around 9,000 people.
-The Yukagir ethnonym is Odul or Vadul, which means “mighty”.
+The Yukagir ethnonym is Odul or Vadul, which means "mighty".

 Tribal divisions among the Yukaghir are fading now, although in every census from 1926, significant number of tribesmen identified themselves with tribal divisions like Anaoul, Odul and Vadul rather than describing themselves as Yukaghir.
 The Soviet government actively discouraged this tendency and now only the most elderly identify this way.
 In the 2002 census, out of the 1,509 Yukaghirs, 51 identified themselves as Omok, 40 as Alais, 21 as Odul, 17 as Vadul, 6 as Khangait and 4 as Detkil.